Quirkbot/QuirkbotCODE/src/documentation/nodes/randomizer.md

 - *interval*
     - Range: `0` - `1000`
-    - The time in seconds between sening out a random number
+    - The time in seconds between sending out a random number

 - *min*
     - Range: `0` - `1000`